MolfarUA/CodeWars_Solutions/5 kyu/Is my friend cheating?/README.txt

 removNb(26) should return  {{15, 21}{21, 15}} tested by way of strings.
 Function removNb should return a pointer to an allocated array of Pair pointers, each one also allocated.
 Note
 See examples of returns for each language in "RUN SAMPLE TESTS"

+Note

+See examples of returns for each language in "RUN SAMPLE TESTS"